YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I would not travel for surgery assuming insurance will reimburse the cost unless the insurer has confirmed it in writing.

-What does the all-inclusive package at Diamond Hair Clinic include?
+What does the Diamond Hair Clinic package include?

-At Diamond Hair Clinic, the package is designed to make the travel side easier while keeping the medical decision personal.
-The package can include the hair transplant procedure with Dr. Mehmet Demircioglu, needle-free local anesthesia support, hotel accommodation, transfers, pre-operative blood tests, post-operative medication, washing products, a neck pillow, and the Greft Plus six-month hair care set.
+The Diamond Hair Clinic package is designed to make the travel side easier while keeping the medical decision personal.
+The package can include the hair transplant procedure with Dr. Mehmet Demircioglu, needle free local anesthesia support, hotel accommodation, transfers, blood tests before surgery, post-operative medication, washing products, a neck pillow, and the Greft Plus six month hair care set.

 The package does not usually include flights, travel insurance, meals outside the stated hotel or clinic arrangements, or personal expenses.